MahvOS/sketsa/README.md

-gng i hate this so much i hope it never exists
+gng i hate sketsa / tahfidz exam so much i hope it never exists, so instead i made ts so you can practice during kbm and shi